 cientific and academic partners allow the MAI to carry out fundamental scientific studies and provide expertise and help to improve the quality and credibility of the research results.
 Scientific partners are brought together through the MAI Scientific Network, MAI-SN.
-They join the MAI via an agreement based on the MAI-SN Charter which can be found on the MAI website along with the full list of scientific partners.

 This network consists of 18 partners, including prominent universities from the USA, Japan, UK and France as well as several research institutes.